JUMP TO:

 If you’ve got the COROS app linked up to 3rd party platforms like Strava, TrainingPeaks, and more, it’ll automatically sync over to those platforms, usually within a few seconds.

-Now, what’s cool is that COROS has a new ‘journaling’ option, which lets you add photos and videos to these activities, and then share a public URL (you’ll also notice there’s new 3D maps option, including making a little downloadable video).
+Now, what’s cool is that COROS has a new ‘journaling’ option, which lets you add photos and videos to these activities, and then share a public URL (you’ll also notice there’s a new 3D maps option, including making a little downloadable video).
 Further, it’ll automatically show you the photos/videos from the time of your activity, and on the 3D Flyover video, you can add music automatically too.
 It’s pretty cool.

 Now, when it comes to training load and recovery metrics, COROS does have a few here.
 While the company touted a change to the 7-day training load to finally show it in 7-day trailing (versus resetting every Monday), in reality, it still resets every Monday, as evidenced just yesterday.
 At left, Sunday evening’s value, and at right, Monday morning’s value.